 All students enrolled in the STAR Program are required to ride their assigned bus to and from school.
 Unless the student has provided the STAR teacher with a written note from the parent regarding alternate transportation, the student must ride his/her bus.
 This is to eliminate the possibility of unwanted confrontations and occurrences after school.
 Students will not be permitted to go to the office to call home and ask permission for alternate transportation If a student fails to adhere to this policy, he/she will receive a below average rating for the day.

-COMMUNITY SERVICE and EXPERIENTIAL LEARNING
+EXPERIENTIAL LEARNING

-Community service and experiential learning opportunities will be offered as available.
-Every effort will be made to provide these opportunities, off property and within the classroom.
-The school is not responsible for fulfilling community service hours for students on probation.
-However, with the approval of the student’s probation officer, school community service hours may be used.
-All activities/projects will be under the direction of the teacher.
+Experiential learning opportunities will occur at a minimum of quarterly.
+These opportunities will occur both off property and within the classroom.
+All activities/projects will be under the direction of the teacher and the contracted experiential learning opportunity program (Yellow Breeches Educational Center TRAILS program)

 LEVELING